rivaldorodrigues/code-kata/README.md

 ### Pomodoro #1

-1. Setup
+1. Setup ✅
-2. Domain definition
+2. Domain definition ✅
-3. Create test for empty name list
+3. Create test for empty name list ✅
-4. COMMIT
+4. COMMIT ✅
-5. Test with just one friend
+5. Test with just one friend ✅
-6. Test name list with one non friend name
+6. Test name list with one foe name ✅
-7. COMMIT
+7. COMMIT ✅
+8. Test with one friend and one foe name list 🚧

+### Pomodoro #2

+8. Test with one friend and one foe name list ✅
+9. REFACTOR
+10. Test mixing friend and foe name
+11. REFACTOR

 ## Utility